 Transferring to Four-Year Institutions

-CCD’s Associate of Arts (AA) and Associate of Science (AS) degrees are guaranteed to transfer to Colorado public four-year colleges and universities.
-Students with AA and AS degrees enter four-year institutions as juniors.
-In some circumstances, an Associate of Applied Science (AAS) or Associate of General Studies (AGS) degree may transfer.
+CCD’s Associate of Arts (A.A.) and Associate of Science (A.S.) degrees are guaranteed to transfer to Colorado public four-year colleges and universities.
+After you obtain an A.A. or A.S. degree, you may enter a four-year institution as a junior.
+In some circumstances, an Associate of Applied Science (A.A.S.) or Associate of General Studies (A.G.S.) degree may transfer.

-If students intend to transfer, it is very important to become familiar with the requirements of the school they plan to attend as early as possible.
-For more information, consult the Transfer Success Center (TSC), and students' assigned Academic Advisor in the Academic Advising Center (AAC).
+If you intend to transfer, it is very important to become familiar with the requirements of the school you plan to attend as early as possible.
+For more information, consult the Career and Transfer Center, and your academic advisor.

 Representatives from four-year colleges and universities visit CCD regularly.
-Information about campus visits can be acquired in the TSC office or call 303.556.2461.
+Information about campus visits can be found in Cherry Creek Building, room 111 or call 303.556.2461.

 Colorado Community College System (CCCS)